Clinical Research Toolbox

 Depending on the complexity, an estimated timeline for project set-up is 6 to 12 months.
 Health Canada applications, ethics, contract review, and administrative approvals can often be simultaneous.

-While you can use your proposal as a template for your protocol, a proposal is only written to obtain funding for your study.
-A study protocol contains detailed instructions on how the study will be conducted, and includes information to meet regulatory requirements (if applicable).
-CTN provides a protocol template for use in interventional and non-interventional clinical studies.
+While you can use your proposal as a template for your protocol, a proposal is written to only obtain support for your study.
+A study protocol contains detailed instructions on how the study will be conducted and includes information to meet regulatory requirements (if applicable).
+Advancing Health provides protocol templates for use in interventional and non-interventional clinical studies.

 Before starting any type of research study, you must obtain approval from your local ethics committee, obtain organizational/institutional approval, and fully execute any required contracts or agreements.
 This includes finalizing the CTN Affiliation Agreement and the Agreement between PHC/UBC and local site institution.